Skip to Content

 Pumping and storing your milk allows you to breast-feed while working or just getting some time away from your baby.
 It's a good idea to have a plan for when you'll need to pump, select the right breast pump for you, and know how to store milk safely.
 These will help set you and your baby up for long-term breast-feeding success.

 If you often feed your baby pumped breast milk, your milk supply may decrease.
 This is because your body releases less prolactin than it does when you feed your baby at the breast.
-To help maintain your milk supply when you pump frequently:
+To help keep your milk supply when you pump frequently:

 You may sometimes doubt your ability to successfully breast-feed.
 It's common to have questions and struggles sometimes.
 You may notice that your baby is having problems.
 Or you may have problems during feeding or problems with your breasts.
 Remember, most breast-feeding issues are easily resolved when you know what to expect and have support from others, including your doctor, midwife, or lactation consultant.